johnalison/WorkingPhilosophy/WorkingPhilosophy.md

 - Ones whole life is a succession of moment after moment.
   > "Attention is the brick and mortar of our lives".
 Important to guard your time the respect it deserves.

+- How to be present and Alive in the moment:  Shift from doing to being: more present, joyful, appreciative.
+  > Practice pouring yourself into every act (being fully in all/everything you do)

+  > Feel emotion

+  > See the good around you, in the people you interact with

 # Respond, don't React (Employ Stoic Test Strategy)

 - Anger/ Losing temper is never good, never improves the situation.
 Always best to “observe” the anger, Reflect then respond.
 Response always superior to reaction.
 Reaction is the embodiment of anger